Tips and Considerations When Choosing a Typeface (with Infographic)

 Versatility

 If a font will only be used for a single project, then it’s easy to determine whether print or screen functionality is most important.
-But for fonts that might be used over multiple projects, designers should make sure the font will work in every medium in which it may be used.
+But for fonts that might be used across multiple projects, designers should make sure the font will work in every medium in which it may be used.

 Message